Skip to content

 Overview

-CORE uses the concept of services to specify what processes or scripts run on a node when it is started.
-Layer-3 nodes such as routers and PCs are defined by the services that they run.
+CORE uses the concept of services to specify what processes or scripts to run on a node when it is started.
+Ultimately, providing a convenience for creating reusable dynamic scripts to run on nodes, for carrying out specific tasks.

 Available Services